HERE AT PERTH CHIRO CENTER, WE TREAT PLANTAR FASCIITIS

 Plantar Fasciitis occurs when the tension on the fascia at the base of the foot is too great.
 Micro tears accumulate in the fascia which means the fascia can no longer work as a shock-absorbing bowstring and the arch of the foot has no support.
 Repetitive cramping occurs as the tears develop into adhesions and scar tissue is laid down.
 This means the fascia can no longer stretch like it used to, it is irritated, inflamed and can cause a lot of pain.

 WHAT ARE THE RISK FACTORS FOR PLANTAR FASCIITIS?

-- AGE: Age is a risk factor for plantar fasciitis with most sufferers being between 40-60 yrs. of age.
+- AGE: Age is a risk factor for plantar fasciitis most sufferers are between 40-60 yrs. of age.

-- HIGH STRESS EXERCISE: Exercises or Activities that load up and put pressure directly on the heel can contribute to and increase the risk of suffering from earlier onset of plantar fasciitis.
-Such high stress activities include; long distance running, any sports with a lot of jumping, dance and ballet.
+- HIGH-STRESS EXERCISE: Exercises or Activities that load up and put pressure directly on the heel can contribute and increase the risk of suffering from the earlier onset of plantar fasciitis.
+Such high-stress activities include long-distance running, any sports with a lot of jumping, dance, and ballet.

 - FLAT OR FALLEN ARCHES: Having an abnormal foot arch (flat or high) or abnormal gait can change the way your weight is distributed whilst standing.
 This can add a lot of stress to the fascia itself and can contribute to plantar fasciitis.

 - OBESITY: Excessive weight will put extra stress directly on your plantar fascia.
-This is a sure fire way at putting yourself at risk for plantar fasciitis.
+This is a sure-fire way of putting yourself at risk for plantar fasciitis.

 - EXCESSIVE STANDING AT WORK: Occupations that require you to stand for hours and hours such as factory workers, teachers can damage the plantar fascia.
 Those who spend a lot of time standing on hard surfaces are especially at risk.